georgehieron/ben-hamilton/src/work/spike-island.md

     image2Alt: Spike Island equipment hire seen on a tablet
     image2Caption: ""
   - type: testimonial
-    quote: Hopefully a lovely quote from Jane about what a badass I am.
+    quote: Testimonial (if possible) from Jane about what an absolute pleasure I was to work with and how I'm an all round swell guy with creativity oozing from my pores.
+Thanks Jane ;) 😂
     author: Jane Faram, Communications Manager
     authorCo: Spike Island
   - type: singleImage